 Thank you again to the committee for looking so closely at a number of issues facing our runaway and homeless youth.
-We strongly encourage you to pass all of the bills before you, and are happy to answer any questions you might have.
+We strongly encourage you to pass all of the bills before you with the suggestions included in our testimony above, and are happy to answer any questions.